 In Popular opinion, Panic Room is often considered as the weakest David Fincher movie.
 I think it is not weak but the simplest of all his films.
 It was meant to be a Popcorn entertainment but someone who made Fight Club only 3 years ago couldn’t just get away with that excuse.
 Panic Room is a film with a formulaic plot but the execution was brilliant enough to say that this is a well-directed film with a mediocre script.

 Michael Douglas plays an a**ho*e.
 He is rude to the people he deals with, he is even rude to his family.
-But as the film proceeds you, Fincher peals off the character played by Douglas like an onion that makes you cry.
-With each layer that’s stripped-off, you see the protagonist breaking down even further.
+But as the film proceeds, Fincher peels off the character played by Douglas like an onion that makes you cry.
+With each layer that’s stripped off, you see the protagonist breaking down even further.
 Every shot in Fincher’s The Game feels like it’s been planned and re-shot multiple times until it is absolutely perfect.
 There are also immaculately shot flashback sequences that show how much Fincher cares about his films.

 Recommended Read: 10 Great Films You Can Watch On Netflix

-Every act of violence is the enactment of certain symbolic deadlock.
+Every act of violence is the enactment of a certain symbolic deadlock.
 Humans are barbaric by nature, we try to hide this brutality in the veil of humanity.
 But every ice has a melting point; no secret can be concealed forever.
-The Girl With The Dragon Tattoo is yet another David Fincher movie that aims to unmask so-called civilized society and expose its ugly face.
+The Girl With The Dragon Tattoo is yet another David Fincher movie that aims to unmask the so-called well-mannered society and expose its ugly face.

 Related to David Fincher: The Girl With The Dragon Tattoo [2011]: Sultry Dragon On A Slender Shoulder